1981 National League Division Series: Game 1

 Fernando Valenzuela faced Nolan Ryan, a matchup worthy of a pitcher's duel.
 The game remained scoreless until the bottom of the sixth.
 Tony Scott singled home Terry Puhl to score the game's first run, but Steve Garvey tied the game with a home run in the top of the seventh.
-The game would remain 1–1 into the bottom of the ninth.
+The score was still 1–1 in the bottom of the ninth.
 Dave Stewart retired the first two men, but Craig Reynolds singled and Alan Ashby slugged a two-run walk-off home run.
 It was the first postseason walkoff home run in Astros history.

 Game 2

 Jerry Reuss was pitted against Joe Niekro.
 Both pitchers kept the game scoreless, but both teams had trouble scoring runs when they managed to get men on.
 Reuss pitched nine innings and Niekro eight.
 It remained scoreless until the bottom of the 11th.
 Dave Stewart was brought in once again, although having lost the last game.
 He surrendered back-to-back singles to open the inning.
 He was taken out and the bases were loaded thanks to an intentional walk to César Cedeño.
 The bullpen had managed to get two outs but pinch hitter Denny Walling hit the game winner, a single to right field.